noncomputable/AgentMaps/docs/DOCS.md

 ## <a name="moving-to-places"></a>Moving To Places

-The agents' [Agent.setTravelToPlace](./Agent.html#.setTravelToPlace) method makes scheduling trips between any places on the map very convenient.
+The agents' [Agent.scheduleTrip](./Agent.html#.scheduleTrip) method makes scheduling trips between any places on the map very convenient.
-`Agent.setTravelToPlace` works by keeping track of the kind of place the agent is at and is going to at any given time.
+`Agent.scheduleTrip` works by keeping track of the kind of place the agent is at and is going to at any given time.
 The [place](./global.html#Place) can be either a unit, a street, or "unanchored", meaning anywhere on the map with no relation to whatever features (streets or units) may or may not be there.